Soccer-Haaland double puts Man City on brink of title | Sports-Games

 Erling Haaland's double put Manchester City within touching distance of an unprecedented fourth successive Premier League title as they beat Tottenham Hotspur 2-0 away on Tuesday.
 The Norwegian tapped home his side's opener early in the second half and settled City's nerves in stoppage time when he blasted home a penalty for his 27th league goal of the season.

 City had failed to earn a point or score a goal in their first four league visits to Tottenham's new stadium but ended that jinx in timely fashion to the joy of their supporters.
-Pep Guardiola's City have 88 points to Arsenal's 86 and will be guaranteed to make history if they beat West Ham United at home on Sunday when Arsenal host Everton.
+Pep Guardiola's City have 88 points to Arsenal's 86 and will be guaranteed to become the first side to win four English titles in a row if they beat West Ham United at home on Sunday when Arsenal must beat Everton and hope for the best.

+It was far from a vintage City performance and they were indebted to a couple of crucial saves by substitute keeper Stefan Ortega in the second half -- one to deny Son Heung-min shortly before Haaland's penalty made sure his side kept their destiny in their own hands.
+"Today was incredible, the character.
+We know it wasn't the best game but we must talk about the substitutions," City midfielder Rodri said.
+"Stefan Ortega was simply incredible and we have the best goalkeeper in the world.

 Some Tottenham fans even indulged in the Poznan, which is a trademark of City's fans, while chants of "Are You Watching Arsenal" echoed around the stadium in the latter stages.
-City are now unbeaten in 22 league games and have again showed they are the masters of pacing a title chase.
+City are now unbeaten in 22 league games and have again showed they are the masters of pacing a title chase -- relentlessly hunting down Arsenal who have proved far more resilient than they did in last season's duel with City.

-De Bruyne was just onside as he was played in on the right and his low pass was tapped in by Haaland.
-Still City looked edgy though and their hearts were in their mouths as the clock ticked down when Son seized on a mistake and ran through with only Stefan Ortega to beat but the substitute keeper made a superb save.
+It was strange, therefore, to witness City's lethargic first-half display, although the muted atmosphere in the stadium hardly helped the end-of-season feel.
+Tottenham began brightly and gave City an early reminder that they would not be handing out any gifts when Ederson, who was later forced off after a blow to the head, had to tip Rodrigo Bentancur's fierce rising drive over the crossbar.

+Still City looked edgy and Ortega had to save a close-range effort by Dejan Kulusevski with his legs but his best moment came later as a mistake let in Son Heung-min.
+As the South Korean bore down on goal, Arsenal's title hopes looked about to be resurrected but Ortega made the save and Guardiola fell to the ground in relief.

-And when Jeremy Doku was fouled by Pedro Porro and Haaland rammed home his penalty, the away fans could finally relax.
+When substitute Jeremy Doku was fouled in the area by Pedro Porro and Haaland rammed home his penalty, the away fans could finally relax as a sixth title in seven years loomed large.
+"We have to win one more game to win the title," Guardiola said.
+"Ortega saved us otherwise Arsenal would be champions."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)